Hoffman Family Library

 The library has three group study rooms available for use by the Goodwin community.
 These rooms provide a place for students wishing to engage in collaborative and cooperative study in small groups.
 Each room is equipped with a white board.
 One room is available for viewing DVDs or videos.
 Study rooms may be reserved.
 Rooms are available for use on a first-come-first-serve basis by anyone in the library if no reservation is pending.
 Reserved rooms not occupied 10 minutes after reserved time will be considered forfeited.
 Rooms must be vacated at the end of the reserved time.

-- All patrons using the study rooms must provide a photo ID to a library staff member at the circulation desk.
+- All students using the study rooms must provide a current Goodwin ID to a library staff member at the circulation desk.

 - Rooms may be reserved for a 2-hour block per day per group during library hours.
 If no other groups are scheduled, the reservation can be extended until a new group arrives.